 On Loyalty Hellwolves that serve the royal family of their kingdoms are the elite fighters of the other packs of their kind; they are bound to their kingdom and cannot leave unless they accompany or are summoned by one of the royal-bloods they are loyal to.
 When a Demon King is on the Throne, the strongest of even these elite `Wolves go to serve the King, their eyes changing to silver to reflect their new station.

 On Loners Hellwolves that do not serve a royal family or the King ordinarily remain with their home pack in the Demon Realm for life.
 However, those with a strong will can sometimes leave the Demon Realm.
 These are known as loners; occasionally they will find others of their kind in the Realm they find themselves in and create packs of their own; however, the packs will invariably be small, and the Hellwolves will always have a longing for the Realm in which they truly belong: Kurai.

 The barghest are a limited store species; please do not make one unless bought.
 Thank you!

 Species info credited to Skyeh, Blazeh/Verridith and Mikelus.

-Appearance;; Hellwolves are basically wolves ranging from normal size to larger than horse size.
+Appearance Hellwolves are great, demonic wolves ranging from normal size to larger than horse size.
 Hellwolves are split up into five groups; War, Famine, Pestilence, Death, and the outcasts, each with their own unique features.